nihalahmed/ios-components/CellObject/README.md

 It is very simple to get started with CellObject.
 Simply make the object to be used in the data model conform to the CellObject protocol.

-The example below makes `MyItem` conform to `CellObject` and uses the UICollectionViewCell to display the item.
-It is configured to have a red color and of size 100x100.
+The example below makes `MyItem` conform to `CellObject` and uses a UICollectionViewCell to display the item.
+It is configured to have a red color and a size of 100x100.

 ```swift
 class MyItem: CellObject {